4Pi-SMS-consortium/4Pi-SMS-analysis/README.md

     - Curve Fitting Toolbox
     - Optimization Toolbox
   - DIPimage Toolbox (http://www.diplib.org/download)
-  - Some files from SMAP (included in this repository) (https://github.com/jries/SMAP)
+  - Some files from SMAP (included in this package) (https://github.com/jries/SMAP)

 # Installation
   - Download and install Matlab of the right version